Skip to content

 Being in the center of attention, presenting an idea or product to a broad audience, or just telling a joke to a group of friends, gives the most thrill to Performers.

-A lot of great musicians and actors have strong Performer Talent in their charts, like John Lennon, Amy Winehouse, Eminem, Jim Morrison, Benedict Cumberbatch, Helen Mirren, and Miles Davis, just to name a few.
+Many great musicians and actors have strong Performer Talent in their charts, including John Lennon, Amy Winehouse, Eminem, Jim Morrison, Benedict Cumberbatch, Helen Mirren, and Miles Davis, to name a few.

-Performers are also very much attracted by competitive sports which gives them the thrill of being creative and at the center of attention at the same time.
-Some of the most famous Performers in sports are Kobe Bryant, Lionel Messi, Roger Federer, Tiger Wood, and Zinedine Zidane.
+Performers are also very attracted to competitive sports, which give them the thrill of being creative and at the center of attention at the same time.
+Some of the most famous Performers in sports are Kobe Bryant, Lionel Messi, Roger Federer, Tiger Woods, and Zinedine Zidane.

-The combination of creative skills and limelight is what drives these individuals to their perfection.
+The combination of creative skills and the limelight drives these individuals toward perfection.

 EXTROVERT CREATIVITY

-Performer Talent belongs to OUTPUT Component, and its creativity is more of an extrovert nature than the one from the opposite side of the creative spectrum, which is the Artist Talent.
+Performer Talent belongs to the OUTPUT Component, and its creativity is more extroverted than that of the opposite side of the creative spectrum, the Artist Talent.

 Being out there, in front of people, talking, communicating, presenting, it’s their second nature.
-Even if their work requires for them to be out of the spotlight for most of the time, once their work is presented, they have to be there, receiving credits for their work, otherwise, they might feel unappreciated.
+Even if their work requires them to be out of the spotlight most of the time, once it is presented, they have to be there to receive credit; otherwise, they might feel unappreciated.

-For strong Performers, creative and spiritual freedom and freedom of speech are of the utmost importance.
+For strong Performers, creative and spiritual freedom, as well as freedom of speech, are of the utmost importance.

-When it comes to politics, Performers act like correctors of the establishment, keeping the balance between people and those in the power position.
-Whenever you see people demonstrating against the government on the streets, you can be sure that most of their leaders will have strong Performer in their charts.
+When it comes to politics, Performers act like correctors of the establishment, keeping the balance between the people and those in power.
+Whenever you see people demonstrating against the government on the streets, you can be sure that most of their leaders will have strong Performers in their charts.

-But if this rebellion goes out of hands, meaning Performer Talent is excessive and unchallenged, it will make them restless and aggressive, refusing to accept any kind and shape of authority.
-In that case, their ability to rally big masses of people will be significantly reduced and might attract only hardcore anarchists.
+But suppose this rebellion gets out of hand, meaning Performer Talent is excessive and unchallenged.
+In that case, it will make them restless and aggressive, refusing to accept any form of authority.
+In that case, their ability to rally large crowds will be significantly reduced, and they might attract only hardcore anarchists.

-Generally speaking, one cannot find many politicians with overly strong Performer Talents, because authority position contradicts their core values, which is freedom without compromises, while politics is pretty much all about compromising.
+Generally speaking, one cannot find many politicians with overly strong Performer Talents, because an authority position contradicts their core values, which are freedom without compromises, while politics is pretty much all about compromising.

 PERFORMERS ARE MOTIVATED BY: